Meet the 2021 Candidates

 How To Vote

-- If you do not feel comfortable voting for the candidates, you may delegate your vote by Proxy to the NAMI California Board of Directors.
-You can do so by designating on your mail ballot or choose the Proxy option when voting online.
+Voting by Proxy: If you do not feel comfortable voting for the candidates, you may delegate your vote by Proxy to the NAMI California Board of Directors.
+You can do so by designating on your ballot or online the Proxy option.

-If you have any questions about the election process, please contact Lena Williams at firstname.lastname@example.org or (916) 567-0163.
+Questions?
+If you have any questions about the election process, please contact Lena Williams at firstname.lastname@example.org or 916-567-0163.

 About Our Board of Directors